Home General country informationSpain – General info

 Fax: 022 – 731 13 66

-As a driver you need the national driver’s license, vehicle registration and the international green insurance card.
-Spanish traffic rules do not differ significantly from the Germans.
-Fuel is available as Normal (92 octane), Super (97 octane), Diesel (gasoleo) and Lead free (sin plomo).
+As a driver, you need the national driver’s license, vehicle registration document and the international green insurance card.
+Spanish traffic rules are not much different from the Germans.
+Fuel is available as Normal (92 octane), Super (97 octane), Diesel (gasoleo) and Unleaded (sin plomo).

-On the main roads and in big cities, blue and yellow RACE road patrol vehicles (ADAC partner club) are on the way.
-Available nationwide and around the clock on Tel: 91 – 4 41 22 22.
+On the most important roads and in large cities, blue and yellow road patrol vehicles of the RACE (ADAC partner club) are on the road.
+Nationwide and available around the clock at Tel: 91 – 4 41 22 22.

 Spain – Climate

-The mainland of Spain has recently got hotter summers.
+The mainland of Spain has recently had hotter and hotter summers.
 In the summer months, it is often only bearable in the houses with the air conditioning switched on.
-In the deepest south of Andalusia, more than 40 degrees of heat are often reached, which causes the water tanks to dry out and the water to be rationed.
-This means that the owners of houses can no longer fill their pool facilities and the grounds are no longer irrigated.
-Particularly dramatic are the water supplies that have been completely discontinued in certain places for certain periods, ie. h., the faucet stays dry.
+In the deepest south of Andalusia, temperatures of over 40 degrees are often reached, which leads to the water reservoirs drying up and water being rationed.
+As a result, the owners of houses can no longer fill their pool facilities and the outdoor facilities are no longer watered.
+Particularly dramatic are the water supplies, which in some places are completely stopped for certain times, i.e. the tap remains dry.

-The winters are getting colder and colder.
-So it happens recently that even in January and February snow still falls in the beach areas of the holiday regions of the Costa del Sol.
+The winters, on the other hand, are getting colder and colder.
+Recently, it has happened that even in January and February, snow still falls in the beach areas of the holiday regions of the Costa del Sol.

 Nevertheless, there is no best time to travel.
-Each time has its specific characteristics.
-In the summer months are the tourist areas (and there are almost only on Spain’s coast, means that the entire Mediterranean coast from Port Bou to Marbella are built with resorts) hopelessly crowded.
-In addition, the temperatures are unbearable and the movement in the wild is becoming a stress factor.
-On some beaches tourists like sardines lie together.
-For some, this may seem special.
+Every era has its specific characteristics.
+In the summer months, the holiday areas (and they are almost only found on Spain’s coasts, which means that the entire Mediterranean coast from Port Bou to Marbella is built up with holiday resorts) are hopelessly overcrowded.
+In addition, the temperatures are almost unbearable and exercise in the great outdoors becomes a stress factor.
+On some beaches, the tourists lie like sardines next to each other.
+Some people seem to like this very much.

-The off-season months in spring and autumn are not only bearable because of the temperatures, but the stream of visitors then ebbs noticeably.
-The prices for accommodation costs and food etc. sink drastically during this time.
+The off-season months in spring and autumn are not only more bearable because of the temperatures, but also because of the flow of visitors.
+The prices for accommodation costs and food etc. drop drastically during this time.

 Spain – Fauna

-The good development of the entire coastal region of Spain (not only for tourists) makes every corner of the Costa Blanca visible or ingestible.
-The humans (not just the Spaniards) have an engaging nature when it comes to their supremacy.
-The native species in Spain have a hard time surviving.
+The quite good development of the entire coastal region of Spain (not only for tourists) makes every corner of the Costa Blanca visible or conquerable.
+The people (not only the Spaniards) have an engaging nature when it comes to their supremacy.
+The native animal species in Spain have a hard time surviving.

-The biodiversity of the animal inhabitants of the Iberian peninsula, especially on the coasts, is today decimated.
+The biodiversity of the animal inhabitants of the Iberian Peninsula, especially on the coasts, is now severely decimated.

-At least in a few places on the densely populated coasts, the Spaniards have managed, not least because of their high zoological and botanical importance, to provide the wetlands under nature conservation.
-For the migratory birds found here, these nature reserves represent an important wintering place.
+At least in a few places on the densely populated coasts, the Spaniards have managed to place the wetlands under nature conservation, not least because of their high zoological and botanical importance.
+For the migratory birds that occur here, these nature reserves represent an important wintering place.

-Inland, the bird world is hardly available.
-Larger mammals such as deer, wild boars, martens, foxes, hares and rabbits are more likely to be found in the less populated areas of inland Spain.
+In the interior, the bird life is hardly present.
+Larger mammals such as deer, wild boar, martens, foxes, hares and rabbits are more likely to be found in the more uninhabited regions of inland Spain.

 The abundance of fish on the coasts of Costa Brava, Costa Daurada, Costa Blanca, and Costa del Sol is impressively low.
-Most fish destined for cooking must be imported nowadays.
-Nevertheless, there is a little-known fishing center with an impressive fishing fleet of several hundred fishing boats in St. Carles de la Rapita, a few miles south of Tortosa on the Cap de Tortosa.
-It is quite impressive to see the infinite line of boats going out to sea in the early morning.
+Most fish intended for cooking pots nowadays have to be imported.
+Nevertheless, there is a rather little-known fishing center with an impressive fishing fleet of several hundred fishing boats in St. Carles de la Rapita, a few kilometers south of Tortosa at Cap de Tortosa.
+It is impressive to see the endless queue of boats out to sea in the early morning.

-Some boats are seaworthy and therefore stay at sea for several days.
-When they return to the harbor in the evening, like a string of pearls before sunset, you can see the boats being cleared in the fishing harbor.
-Catches are generally modest in view of the totally overfished seabed.
-At most small fish, crabs, shrimp and lobster are brought to the kerbbeweise ashore.
-Also squid, jellyfish, sardines and tuna are still to be found
+Some boats are seaworthy and therefore stay on the sea for several days.
+When they return to the harbour in the evening before sunset, lined up like a string of pearls, you can watch the unloading of the boats in the fishing harbour.
+In view of the totally overfished seabed, the catches are usually rather modest.
+At most, small fish, crabs, shrimps and lobsters are brought ashore in baskets.
+Squid, jellyfish, sardines and tuna can also still be found

 Spain – Flora

-The Cantabrian mountain range roughly divides the country into two climatic zones.
-There are very different types of plants.
-The plant life north of the mountains benefits from a maritime climate.
+The Cantabrian mountain range roughly divides the country into two climate zones.
+You will find very different plant species.
+The plant world north of the mountains benefits from a maritime climate.
 There are not too many temperature fluctuations here.

-Not only the climate is more stable here but it rains here more often.
-This in turn favors the growth of the plants.
-Therefore, one finds in the Cantabrian area before a lush vegetation.
-There are about 5,000 different species of plants that contribute to the diversity of the fauna of Spain.
+Not only is the climate more stable here, but it also rains more often here.
+This, in turn, promotes the growth of the plants.
+For this reason, the Cantabrian area also has lush vegetation.
+There are about 5000 different species of plants that contribute to the diversity of Spain’s fauna.

-Often you drive on roads that lead through low-vegetation areas.
-In particular, here falls on the forest poverty.
-With the destruction of the forests, which was probably started centuries ago, a drying up of the soil took place in these areas.
-The wierderum conditioned large changes in the water balance, which led to significant soil erosion.
-Monocultures (for example, pines and eucalyptus), which are of economic interest, hardly support a new development of the species-rich forest flora.
+Often you drive on roads that lead through areas with little vegetation.
+In particular, the forest poverty is striking here.
+The destruction of the forests, which probably began centuries ago, was accompanied by soil drying out in these areas.
+This again caused major changes in the water balance, which led to considerable soil erosion.
+Monocultures (e.g. pines and eucalyptus), guided by economic interest, hardly support a new development of the species-rich forest flora.

-Widely used are ferns and various broom species and heather.
-Only 30 percent of Spain’s surface is wooded.
-Through various afforestation programs in much of Spain, mainly monocultures of pines and eucalyptus trees were planted.
+Ferns and various types of broom as well as heather are widespread.
+Only 30 percent of Spain’s area is forested.
+Through various reforestation programs in large parts of Spain, mainly monocultures of pine and eucalyptus trees have been planted.

-In a few mountainous regions you will find forests with beech stands and various species of fir trees.
-In lower areas also deciduous trees occur.
-Linden trees, chestnuts, maples, elms, ash trees, hazelnut bushes and the common oak that is so typical of this region should be mentioned.
+In a few mountain regions you can find forests with beech stands and various types of fir trees.
+In lower areas, deciduous trees also occur.
+Particularly noteworthy are lime trees, chestnuts, maples, elms, ash trees, hazelnut trees and the common oak so typical of this region.

-South of the Cantabrian Mountains, the fauna and vegetation is exposed to significant temperature fluctuations.
+South of the Cantabrian Mountains, the fauna and vegetation are subject to significant temperature fluctuations.
 In the summer months, temperatures can reach up to 40 degrees.
-In particular, the long dry periods wid the nature demanded a lot.
+In particular, the long dry periods demand a lot from nature.
 In these areas you rarely find forests.
 The landscape here is characterized by fallow land or scrub.
 But there are also some tree species that have adapted to these dry conditions.
 To mention here are the pine, the holm oak, the maritime pine or the Zenneiche.

 Spain – History

 The Iberian Peninsula is populated by Iberians, Celts, Phoenicians, Carthaginians, Arabs and Romans.
-They guard the ancestors of the Spaniards.
+They were the ancestors of the Spaniards.

 600 BC

-The Greeks are ousted by the Carthaginians.
+The Greeks are displaced by the Carthaginians.
 They found their first settlements.

 200 BC

 The Romans conquer Spain.
-They build a variety of structures.
-These included aqueducts or amphitheaters.
+They erect a large number of buildings.
+This also included aqueducts or amphitheatres.
 Spain becomes part of the Roman Empire.

 7th – 11th century

-Until 711 the gothic rule in Spain continues.
+Gothic rule in Spain lasted until 711.
 The Gothic king Roderik is defeated by the Muslims who come across the Strait of Gibraltar.
-The Moors made the south of Spain a thriving region.
-This you achieved due to their Arabic irrigation technique.
+The Moors made the south of Spain a flourishing region.
+They achieved this due to their Arabic irrigation technique.

 The Catholic Church is strengthened by the Spanish kings.
-The Inquisition expels all non-Christians.
-This also meant that the economy and trade had to undergo a severe recession.
+Through the Inquisition, all non-Christians are expelled.
+This also led to the economy and trade having to undergo a severe recession.

 The colonization of other countries makes Spain one of the richest countries in Europe.
-Not all guided wars are won, however.
+However, not all wars fought are won.
 Some wars also end in defeat.

-The Habsburgs are replaced by Philipp V. of Castile.
+The Habsburgs are replaced by Philip V of Castile.

 19th century

 Napoleon occupies Spain.
-The victory does not last long, because only a few years later the Spanish king returns to the throne through the struggle for freedom of his people.
+The victory did not last long, as only a few years later the Spanish king returned to the throne through the freedom struggle of his people.
 The country is shaken by unrest and power struggles.
-A little later, the Republic is proclaimed and briefly replaced by the monarchy.
+A little later, the republic is proclaimed and replaced by the monarchy for a short time.

-In the twenties there is an economic crisis.
-General Primo de Rivera builds a military dictatorship.
+In the 1920s, there was an economic crisis.
+General Primo de Rivera establishes a military dictatorship.

 1931